List of Indian Super League seasons

 The Indian Super League (ISL) is a men's professional football league, which is the top tier league in Indian football system.
 It started in 2014.

-The league currently comprises 12 clubs.
-Each season of the tournament generally runs from November to March.
+The league currently comprises 14 clubs.
+Each season of the tournament generally runs from September/October/November to May.
 During the league stage of the competition, each club plays against all the other clubs in a round-robin style.
 At the end of the league stage, the team with the most points gets declared the Premiers and presented with a trophy named League Winners Shield, and the top four clubs qualify for the play-offs.
 The season then culminates with the ISL Final to determine the Champions who are presented with the ISL Trophy.